 Do not depend on the enemy not coming; depend rather on being ready for him.
 Do not depend on the enemy not attacking; depend rather on having a position that cannot be attacked.

-Sunzi stresses two separate points here: First, that an attack is always coming, and people with malicious intent abound like weeds after the rain.
+Sunzi stresses two separate points here: First, that an attack is always coming and people with malicious intent abound like weeds after a rain.
 Moreover, the deterrence position will not work – not when the historical context is that of dozens of states and their militaries constantly maneuvering for any advantage; and even if none are strong enough to fight you head on, you’ll die the death of a thousand cuts.
 Thus, always assume that harm is headed your way.
-Clearly, the classical Chinese context resembles much of the current CS landscape from this perspective.
+Clearly, the classical Chinese context resembles much of the current InfoSec landscape from this perspective.

 Second, do not depend on anyone but yourself to provide your security.
 Whether you live or die is a matter of your effort, not the good will of others.
 Thus, be ready and develop a position that cannot be (successfully) attacked.
 This development is up to you.
 Equifax, for example, did not suffer catastrophic failure due to some magical zero-day exploit; the hackers used an old exploit which had not been adequately patched by Equifax.
 Additionally, the idea of data gathering and analysis of threats fall under the purview of the commander’s job; i.e. that’s an element that is considered up to you and your efforts.
 Failure to see a threat coming, short of an act of God, is a failure of the commander to properly do his job.